akka/akka/akka-docs/rst/java/http/routing-dsl/directives/header-directives/index.rst

-.. _HeaderDirectives:
+.. _HeaderDirectives-java:

 HeaderDirectives
 ================

 Header directives can be used to extract header values from the request.
-To change response headers use one of the :ref:`RespondWithDirectives`.
+To change response headers use one of the :ref:`RespondWithDirectives-java`.

 .. toctree::
    :maxdepth: 1